dr0pdb/Hacking-The-Kernel/README.md

 # Hacking-The-Kernel

-Implementation of Threads, User programs, Virtual memory and File system in educational PintOS.
+Implementation of Alarm clock, Priority and Multilevel feedback queue scheduler in educational PintOS.

 ## Project Introduction
 Pintos is a simple instructional operating system framework for the 80×86 architecture.
 The software supports